CumulusNetworks/docs/content/cumulus-linux-518/System-Configuration/Profile-Based-Configuration.md

 To set profile‑based configuration on the switch:
 - Specify the role of the switch: `leaf`, `spine-2` (two-tier spine), `spine-3` (three-tier spine), or `super-spine`.
 - Specify the upinks and, or, downlinks.
 For the direction rules, refer to the table below.
-- Optional: Set a QoS RoCE profile, such as dci-1, or lossy-multi-tc.
-If you do not set a QoS profile, the switch uses the {{<link url="RDMA-over-Converged-Ethernet-RoCE/#default-roce-configuration" text="default RoCE lossless mode configuration">}}.
+- Optional: For telemetry, set the OTLP export destination.
 - Apply the profile.

 | Role | Direction rules |